Ujjwal-wadhwa/Image-Classification-using-CNN/README.md

 ## Dataset
 The dataset used for this project consists of 1200 images, obtained by truncating a larger dataset.
 The source of the dataset is https://ieee-dataport.org/documents/fidac-forged-images-detection-and-classification.

+The dataset used for this project is the FIDAC (Forged Images Detection and Classification) dataset from IEEE Dataport [1].
+It is licensed under the Creative Commons Attribution License (CC BY).

+To access the dataset, please visit the official FIDAC dataset page on IEEE Dataport: [FIDAC Dataset](https://ieee-dataport.org/documents/fidac-forged-images-detection-and-classification).

+## References

+[1] FIDAC (Forged Images Detection and Classification) Dataset.
+IEEE Dataport.
+[Online].
+Available: [https://ieee-dataport.org/documents/fidac-forged-images-detection-and-classification](https://ieee-dataport.org/documents/fidac-forged-images-detection-and-classification)

 ## Approach
 ### Normal CNN Model:
 Developed a custom CNN architecture comprising of convolutional, pooling, and fully connected layers.